mindkomm/timber-integration-woocommerce/docs/usage.md

  #}
 ```

-Just make sure you don’t put it on one line, but add it on a separate line with after the opening comment tag (`{#`).
+Make sure you don’t put it on one line, but add it on a separate line with after the opening comment tag (`{#`).
 Otherwise WooCommerce won’t pick it up.

 **🚫 This will not work.**